 - Our Final Thoughts

 - 3" of ventilated gel memory foam adds softness and pressure-relieving comfort to your mattress

 - Special memory foam formula is extremely soft, airy and responsive

 - Ventilated design improves airflow for a more comfortable sleep climate

 - Memory foam is infused with a plush gel material that captures heat to control temperature

 - Queen size mattress topper measures 60" x 80"

-- The soft visco-elastic memory foam will add comfort to an existing mattress and increase the Quality of sleep immediately
+- The soft visco-elastic memory foam will add comfort to an existing mattress, increasing the quality of your sleep.

 - Two inch thick gel memory foam mattress topper